What's next for O.J. Simpson?

 Simpson also said he recently became commissioner of the 18-team softball league.

 "My primary responsibility was rules enforcement and, you know, player comportment," he said, adding that he decided on removing players from games and suspensions.

-"I never got any blow back from the guys because they know how to act.
+"I never got any blowback from the guys because they know how to act.
 I've done the best I can and just trying to keep them out of trouble.
 So my agenda was full here.
-I've been active totally active for as long ...
+I've been active, totally active for as long ...
 I've been here.
 I don't have much time to sit around and do anything."

 He also completed a number of courses, he said, including one entitled "Alternative to Violence."

 "I think it's the most important course anybody in this prison can take, because it teaches you how to deal with conflict, through conversation," Simpson said.

 "I have been asked many, many times here to mediate conflicts between individuals and groups," he said.
 "And it gave me so many tools on how to use it, that you ... try to walk these guys through.
 Not throwing punches at one another."